Triplets graduate from San Diego State on same day with same honors, same major

 The situation the three women are in, though, is rarer than that.

-The triplets Maile, Ke'ale and Makana Young are all graduating summa cum laude from San Diego State University with bachelors of sciences degrees in integrated marketing and communications, with minors in interdisciplinary studies, part of the Weber Honors College minor.
+The triplets are all graduating summa cum laude from San Diego State University with bachelors of sciences degrees in integrated marketing and communications, with minors in interdisciplinary studies, part of the Weber Honors College minor.

 Get a weekly recap of the latest San Francisco Bay Area housing news with the Housing Deconstructed newsletter.